gematik/NCPeH-Simulation-API/README.md

 A more detailed description is given in the chapter [Fachliche Einordnung](#fachliche-einordnung).
 As the intended audience is part of the German eHealth project, it is written in German.

+### Versioning Scheme

+Starting with version 2.1.0.0, the NCPeH-Simulation-API uses a four-digit version number:
+- The first three digits mirror the referenced German NCPeH specification version.
+- The fourth digit reflects additional updates or changes to the API itself.

+This change is intended to facilitate clear identification of the referenced specification version for each API release.

 ### Release Notes

 The Release Notes can be found in the file [ReleaseNotes.md](./ReleaseNotes.md)